ChandradithyaJ/Sankalp/README.md

 The Sankalp team is actively working on enhancing the app's functionality.
 In the near future, users can expect the following features:

-- **Likes:** Users will be able to express their appreciation by liking content.
 - **Chatbot** Integration of a chatbot to assist users in understanding concepts related to mental health and disabilities
 - **Community** A community chat/discussion platform for users, similar to r/adhd on Reddit.
 - **User Gets Badges** Recognition for user achievements, including completion of stories, community participation, service, and positivity.